Prior to Your OB/GYN Surgery

 You may have a pre-operative visit scheduled with your doctor.
 This is the time for you to ask all your questions about your upcoming procedure and recovery.
 Your doctor may perform an examination at this visit.
 Bring a current list of your medications and drug allergies to this appointment.

-You will be receiving a packet of information from the hospital that will discuss checking in, what to bring and not bring, what will happen pre-operatively and in the operating room, recovery room, and recovery while in the hospital.
+You will receive a packet of information from the hospital that will discuss checking in, what to bring and not bring, and what will happen preoperatively, in the operating room, recovery room, and recovery while in the hospital.

 Recovery in the Hospital

 After the surgery, it is important to re-expand your lungs.
-You will be asked to breathe deeply, cough and change your position in bed often.
-As your strength returns, the nurses will have you move around as much as you can.
+You will be asked to breathe deeply, cough, and change your position in bed often.
+As your strength returns, the nurses will ask you to move around as much as you can.
 Depending on the type of surgery you’ve had, you may be able to start walking soon after your operation.
 The sooner you resume activity, the sooner your body’s functions can get back to normal.

 Length of stay

 Your insurance company will have a standard length of stay for an uncomplicated surgery of your type.
-You should contact the company ahead of time to determine this.
+You should contact your insurance company ahead of time to determine this.